 You love your pet.
 But did you know dead skin cells from pets, called dander, attract dust mites and can trigger allergies and asthma?

-- Keep pets outside as much as possible.

-- Don't allow pets on the furniture.
+- Don't allow pets on furniture or beds.

 - Vacuum and dust twice a week.

+- Clean litter boxes frequently and move them out of living areas.